trikitrok/discovering-objects-talk-examples/too-many-responsibilities/api-with-metrics/README.md

 # UserAccount

-An example of too many responsibilities.
+An example of code with too many responsibilities.